-Increasing costs of fishing and lower returns due to the global economic climate and competition from imported and locally aquacultured small prawns, has focussed harvesting practices on targeting larger prawns during efficient catch rate periods and shifting the emphasis to domestic markets rather than export markets.
+on targeting larger prawns during efficient catch rate periods and shifting the emphasis to domestic markets rather than export markets.
 This has also provided the prawn industry the opportunity to maximise the return from all species taken in the fishery where possible, particularly scallops and blue swimmer crabs.
-Fishing in the early part of the season and short moon closure periods at this time tends to increase the take of smaller size and soft prawns (particularly king prawns) and to some extent, reduces the value of the fishery.
+Fishing in the early part of the season and short moon closure periods at this time tends to increase the take of smaller size and soft prawns (particularly western king prawns) and to some extent, reduces the value of the fishery.
 The major environmental factor influencing these stocks appears to be the flow of the Leeuwin Current along the outside of the embayment.
 A relationship between current strength (as measured by Fremantle sea level) and king prawn catches has been identified and may be used to indicate broad catch trends.
 The higher current flows increase water temperatures, which may increase the growth and catchability of the prawns.
 A relationship exists between sea level (at Fremantle) and the recruitment of scallops in Shark Bay, particularly in the Red Cliff area.
 Generally, high sea levels corresponding to strong Leeuwin Current (and warmer water temperatures) correlate with poor recruitment.

-The Department of Fisheries is currently examining the mechanisms that control recruitment success in greater detail, in order to explain more of the inter-annual variation that occurs.
+The Department of Fisheries is currently examining the mechanisms that control recruitment success in greater detail, in order to explain more of the inter-annual variation that occurs and the unprecedented low scallop stock levels observed between 2012 and 2014.
+Brown tiger prawns and scallops were ranked as high risk to climate change effects while western king prawns were ranked as medium-high risk.

-The main boundaries of the Shark Bay Prawn Managed Fishery, Inner Shark Bay, TPSA, ENA, trawl closures, permitted trawl area (extends out to the 200m isobath) and area trawled in 2013.
+SHARK BAY PRAWN AND SCALLOP FIGURE 1 The main boundaries of the Shark Bay Prawn Managed Fishery, Inner Shark Bay, North CPL, Central CPL, South CPL, trawl closures, permitted trawl area (extends out to the 200m isobath) and area trawled in 2014.

-The main boundaries of the Shark Bay Scallop Managed Fishery, permitted trawl area (extends out to the 200m isobath).
+SHARK BAY PRAWN AND SCALLOP FIGURE 2 The main boundaries of the Shark Bay Scallop Managed Fishery permitted trawl area (extends out to the 200 m isobath).

-Shark Bay Prawn Managed Fishery annual landings and effort (adjusted to quad gear units) 1962 - 2013.
+SHARK BAY PRAWN AND SCALLOP FIGURE 3 Shark Bay Prawn Managed Fishery annual landings and effort (adjusted to twin gear units) 1962 - 2014.